AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Once you've done that, click `Add property`:

-{% include picture.html img="add-property" ext="PNG" alt="Adding a Google Search Console property." %}
+{% include picture.html img="add-property" ext="png" alt="Adding a Google Search Console property." %}

 When prompted to select a property type, choose the `URL prefix` option and enter the full URL of your site on GitHub Pages:

-{% include picture.html img="property-type" ext="PNG" alt="Selecting the type of property in Google Search Console." %}
+{% include picture.html img="property-type" ext="png" alt="Selecting the type of property in Google Search Console." %}

 You'll be asked to verify that you are in fact the owner of this website.
 Google generates a unique file that you'll need to download, add to your website's repo, and push to GitHub:

-{% include picture.html img="verify-ownership" ext="PNG" alt="Verify ownership of your Google Search Console property." %}
+{% include picture.html img="verify-ownership" ext="png" alt="Verify ownership of your Google Search Console property." %}

 GitHub Pages will then build your site and make this file accessible to Google for verification.
 Once you've uploaded the file, click `Verify`.